BimmerGestalt/BMWConnectedAnalysis/docs/analysis-approach.md

 1. Extract the classes.dex file from the original apk.
 Note that some APKs have multiple dex archives, but only the one with the desired class file needs to be extracted
 2. Use the `d2j-dex2jar` command to convert that dex file to a jar file
 3. Locate the class file to be modified, perhaps by using decompilation techniques.
-For example, BMW Connected Classic's `com.bmwgroup.connected.internal.util.Logger` has a line `private static int h = 7` which specifies the logging threshold
+For example, BMW Connected Classic's `com.bmwgroup.connected.internal.util.Logger` has a line `private static int h = 7` which specifies the logging threshold.
+This is a minimum threshold to pass, so 0 would be a good option.
 4. Open the file in a classfile editor of your choice, such as dirtyJOE or ce Class Editor.
 5. Make the desired changes.
 In this example, there is a `<clinit>` method that initializes that static field.
 Assuming some familiarity with Java disassembly, one can identify the `bipush` command to load a constant onto the stack and then `putstatic` command to put that constant int othe class member.
 6. Put that modified class file back into the jar file